pikesley/pikesley.github.io/projects/replacer_bot.md

 ## Configuration

-The default config is [here](https://github.com/pikesley/replacer_bot/blob/master/config/defaults.yml), you'll want to create your own config at `~/.replacer_bot/config.yml` to override come of these, something like:
+The default config is [here](https://github.com/pikesley/replacer_bot/blob/master/config/defaults.yml), you'll want to create your own config at `~/.replacer_bot/config.yml` to override some of these, something like:

     search_term: David Cameron
     replacements: